Full Sail Partners Blog

 There are two internal pricing options to choose from when configuring cross charge:

 - Project Centric – This is when labor remains on the books of the organization where the project resides.
 A multiplier is then used to account for some portion of operational/overhead (OH) costs.
 This factor could be limited to a fringe benefit rate, could represent a breakeven OH rate or even include some profit.
-The purpose is to ensure that the loaning organization has an incentive to keep their staff busy, but they also need to be careful as to not over extend their resources.
+The purpose is to ensure that the loaning organization has an incentive to keep their staff busy, but they also need to be careful so as not to overextend their resources.

 - Employee Centric – This works by adjusting labor back to the employee’s organization.
-Using typical billing rates, although a multiplier can be used, the revenue is moved from the projects to the employee’s organization.
-The purpose again is to ensure the loaning organization doesn’t lose the ability to show a profit by sharing their staff.
+Using typical billing rates, although a multiplier can be used, the revenue is moved from the project’s organization to the employee’s organization.
+The purpose, again, is to ensure the loaning organization doesn’t lose the ability to show a profit by sharing their staff.

 Gain Control of Resources with Cross Charge